sravani-jakkula/GDP-Project/README2.md

 ### working on connectivity part front end to backend
 facing difficuly while connecting frontend to backend we are working on it.

+### Working on frontend home page components
+Working on Home page page components using react Js.